About Stray Buddy

 What our caregivers say

-The stray dogs in our colony wear reflective collars.
+The dogs in our colony wear reflective collars.
 This is safe for them at night and it also gives a signal that these dogs are taken care of.
 I ordered these collars from a social enterprise called "Pawsitivity".
 Their motto is to save our street dogs.

 Dogs are being fed by volunteers in our colony.
 Four designated feeding points were marked with official sign boards provided by the Animal Welfare Board of India.
 More feeding places are being identified, so that dogs don’t get into each other’s territory and cause disturbance and commotion.

 “I am so happy to see Stray Buddy promoting harmonious coexistence of people and community dogs.
 This is the best way to deal with dog-human conflicts in our cities.
 This tool is user-friendly and can be replicated by whoever wants to work on resolving these issues.”